-Are you heading out on a cruise vacation soon?
+Are you heading out on a cruise vacation soon and need an ultimate cruise packing list?
 How fun!
 There are so many fantastic cruise lines to choose from and great itineraries.
 A cruise vacation is a great way to see multiple cities or locations without having to navigate yourself!
 I also love being able to unpack one time and yet wake up in different ports.

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 As a mom, I also appreciate being able to take advantage of the kids’ clubs with our four kids.
 They love meeting the counselors and hanging out with kids their age.
-And, dad and I like spending some time at the adult only pool or catch a dinner and actually have a conversation!
+And, Dad and I like spending some time at the adult-only pool or catching dinner and actually having a conversation!

 Before you sail, there are some essential questions to consider.